frandiox/multienv-loader/README.md

 - `options.envFiles`: Array of dotenv filenames to load in order.
 Defaults to `['.env', '.env.[mode]', '.env.local', '.env.[mode].local']`
 - `options.dry`: Does not modify `process.env`.
 Defaults to `false`
 - `options.override`: Existing variables in `process.env` will be overriden by the dotenv files.
 Defaults to `false`
+- `options.filter`: Function that gets a variable name as first argument and returns whether or not it should be loaded.
+Defaults to `() => true`

 #### Recommended `.gitignore`